nginxinc/nginx-ingress-workshops/Azure/labs/lab3/readme.md

 ![Client secret!](./images/client-secret.JPG "Client secret")

-After you create your `client-secret`, make sure you copy the the `value` portion of the secret, and use that to create your Kubernetes secret
+After you create your `client-secret`, make sure you copy the the `Value` portion of the secret, and use that to create your Kubernetes secret

 ![Client secret value!](./images/secret-value.jpg "Secret value")

-Here is a sample NGINX Ingress controller OIDC secret for reference:
+Here is a sample NGINX Ingress controller `oidc-secret` manifest for reference:

 ```yaml
 apiVersion: v1